3 years building tools, frameworks and providing data

 an Affiliate Assistant Professor in the math and stats department at Concordia University.
 In a previous

 life, he was an NCAA Division 1 tennis player.
+He is excited about the collision of

 big data and sports.

-... and meet Tony.
+... and Christian.